 Challengers have learned to focus on the entire situation and person.
 They provide “balanced-score card” assessments, acknowledging the good stuff and offering suggestions and observations for improvement, learning, and growth.

 Here are a few more suggestions combining the Challenger role, which provides observations, and the Coach role that invites inquiry:

 - Ask for self-evaluation first.
 Be sure to ask what they feel they did well.

 - After ample time is given to what went well, ask what they might do differently next time.
 This approach empowers the other person and encourages self-reflection and taking responsibility for their actions.

 - Ask permission to add additional feedback if needed.
 “There’s something else I noticed that might be useful to you” is thoughtful and constructive Challenger language.

-People who embrace the Challenger role, and have learned to give feedback without blame or judgment, are some of the most valued and respected people in families and organizations.
+People who embrace the Challenger role and have learned to give feedback without blame or judgment, combined with good Coach questions, are some of the most valued and respected people in families and organizations.
 Learn the art of constructive feedback and you may be surprised how many people seek your perspective.